|

 loves and gives will receive?
 Hazel Fairy turned around.
 Then

-she noticed that someone was standing at the bend in the stream.
+she noticed that someone was standing at the bend in the

-And Elf Child
+stream.
+And Elf Child smiled.

 - For